 How does taping prevent injury?

-Causes Of Knee Pain
+Tape for Causes Of Knee Pain

 How does Kinesiology support tape work?